ommeel/ibc/README.md

-# datas and codes will be uploaded later.
+# Other datas and codes will be uploaded later.